cms-sw/cmssw/Validation/RecoParticleFlow/README.md

 # Running via crab

 The reco step can also be run via Crab.
-Prepare CRAB scripts
+Prepare CRAB scripts:

 ~~~
 make conf